Glenda J Ashleigh

 What legal documents do we sign at the wedding ceremony?

 The two parties to the marriage, two witnesses and celebrant sign three (3) marriage certificates at the wedding ceremony.
-These are: the Marriage Register, the Official Marriage Certificate (on the back of which are the previously signed statutory declarations), and the ‘presentation or ceremonial’ Marriage Certificate.
+These are: the Marriage Register, the Official Marriage Certificate, and the ‘presentation or ceremonial’ Marriage Certificate.

-Do we need in Interpreter at the Ceremony?
+Do we need an Interpreter at the Ceremony?

 The law requires that an interpreter translates the ceremony for either party where either or both do not speak English.
-The interpreter signs a Statutory Declaration before the ceremony and a Certificate of Translation following the ceremony.
+I supply the forms for the interpreter to sign a Statutory Declaration before the ceremony and a Certificate of Translation following the ceremony.

 What certificate do we receive at the wedding?